The Team

 The organization discovered that work flows more efficiently when Teams are empowered to make timely decisions independently.
 This autonomy extended to their commitment to creating value for customers.

 Thus, it remains entirely self-evident that all the work is self-managed by the team members.
-Especially when this means close coordination with other teams, customers and suppliers.
+Especially when this means close coordination with other Teams, customers, and suppliers.

 Therefore, the System Lead ensured that every employee received leadership and communication training.
 This significantly contributed to the Teams’ performance improvement.

-The Owner and Teams engaged in a continuous feedback loop of Matches (Sprints) and Tournaments.
-This process, facilitated by System Leads, helped them develop a nuanced understanding on how to delegate.
+The Arena Owner and Teams engaged in a continuous feedback loop of Matches (Sprints) and Tournaments.
+This process, facilitated by System Leads, helped them develop a nuanced understanding of how to delegate.
 They learned who needs to make decisions, how these decisions should be made, and when to involve or inform others.

 However, the new Arenas can now leverage the experiences of the initial ones.
 Teams and System Leads from existing Arenas are transitioning to the newly created ones, serving as on-the-job mentors.
 System Leads facilitate lightweight exchange formats between the Arenas to maintain the flow of knowledge.